 If you have any questions about PlayoutONE then hopefully you will find the answer here.
 If not then you can always get in touch via our contact page.

-In a word “Brilliant“.
-We have thousands of happy customers and those that have needed to get in touch get responded to usually in a matter of minutes if not hours, even at weekends.
-Our support is email based but this allows us to keep a record of issues, responses and the entire thread of a support conversation.
+We have thousands of happy customers and those that have needed to get in touch get responded to usually in a matter of minutes if not hours.

 You can’t set and draw your own custom volume points, but in the Segue Editor you will visually see the points where the automatic volume points are.
 PlayoutONE makes it easy to set various thresholds for volume, fades and even automatic ducking.

 Volume Ducking can be set to be automatic over voice tracks and other production.
 This makes producing shows even faster with users reporting a 90% time saving.

 Yes, ASIO is supported in PlayoutONE.
 You simply need to choose to enable it in the settings and then restart PlayoutONE.
 You will then be able to set the devices and channels you require.